danielriveroc/SymDoME.jl/README.md

 The declaration of this function is the following, with the whole set of parameters and their default values:

-	function dome(inputs::AbstractArray{<:Real,2}, targets::AbstractArray{<:Real,1};
+function dome(inputs::AbstractArray{<:AbstractFloat,2}, targets::Union{AbstractArray{<:AbstractFloat,1},AbstractArray{<:Bool,1}};
     # Each instance in inputs is in a row or in a column
     dataInRows          ::Bool                     = true,
     # Hyperparameters of the algorithm
-	    minimumReductionMSE ::Real                     = 1e-6,
+    minimumReductionMSE ::AbstractFloat            = (eltype(inputs))(1e-6),
-	    maximumNodes        ::Int64                    = 50 ,
+    maximumNodes        ::Int                      = 50 ,
     strategy            ::Function                 = StrategySelectiveWithConstantOptimization ,
     # Other hyperparameter that the user might find useful
     maximumHeight       ::Real                     = Inf ,
     # Stopping criteria
-	    goalMSE             ::Real                     = 0 ,
+    goalMSE             ::AbstractFloat            = zero(eltype(inputs)) ,
     maxIterations       ::Real                     = Inf ,
+    executionTime       ::AbstractFloat            = Inf ,
     # Whether to use the division operator or not
     useDivisionOperator ::Bool                     = true ,
     # Indices of the instances used for validation and test
     validationIndices   ::AbstractVector{Int64}    = Int64[],
     testIndices         ::AbstractVector{Int64}    = Int64[],
-	    # Function to be called at the end of each iteration
+    # Initial tree with its MSE
-	    callFunction        ::Union{Nothing, Function} = nothing ,
+    initialTree::Union{Nothing,Tree,Tuple{Tree,AbstractFloat}} = nothing ,
+    # Tolerance for comparisons
+    toleranceComparisons::AbstractFloat            = sqrt(eps(eltype(inputs))) ,
+    # Tolerance to 0
+    tolerance0::AbstractFloat                      = (eltype(inputs))(1e-20) ,
     # If you want to see the iterations on screen.
 This makes the execution slower
     showText            ::Bool                     = false ,
     )

 The description of these parameters is the following: